 • Best for: Multi-layer tear-offs and small commercial roofs

-Reserve the 30-yard bin for larger tear-offs to avoid a second haul-out that slows crew demobilization.
+The 30-yard bin handles larger tear-offs so crews avoid a second haul-out and finish demobilization faster.

 Asphalt Shingle Weight and Tonnage Planning